Podchaser Logo

 Dr. Dawn Bohulano Mabalon is a groundbreaking scholar, historian, and community organizer who made sure the world would know the stories of Filipino Americans and Stockton’s Little Manila.

 Claudia Kishi is an Asian American literary icon that went beyond being a fun, artistic, and stylish character.
 She became an inspiration and point of connection for a ton of young Asian Americans.
-We explore her influence on a generation of As
+We explore her influence on a generation of Asian American readers.

 We explore the play Cambodian Rock Band, and how this piece of Asian American theatre weaves together a story of Khmer American music, history, and family on stage.